 Module 1: sample-service-builder-portlet (portlet module)

-Needless to say that this modules contains all IMPL classes in different packages like model.impl, service.impl, persistence etc.
+Needless to say that this module contains all IMPL classes in different packages like model.impl, service.impl, persistence, etc.

-Open the target folder of this module and you will see WAR file which represents the service builder WAR.
-When you deploy the service builder, this WAR actually deployed on liferay server.
+Open the target folder of this module, and you will see the WAR file, which represents the service builder WAR.
+When you deploy the service builder, this WAR is actually deployed on the Liferay server.

 Module 2: sample-service-builder-portlet-service (service module)

-All interfaces, wrapper classes and Util classes are generated in this module.
-These classes would be part of service jar.
+All interfaces, wrapper classes, and Util classes are generated in this module.
+These classes would be part of the service jar.

 You can notice one more thing here.
 The parent project (sample-service-builder) doesn’t have any target folder.
-It actually parent project of following two modules
+It actually the parent project of the following two modules.